 Intro to Audacity

 Audacity is a free, open-source audio editing and recording software compatible with Windows, Mac OSX, and Linux.
-Though you’ll often use it in conjunction with other audio editing softwares -- for readers here, likely Mac OS’s GarageBand -- Audacity itself has a number of powerful tools and features that can easily be used to produce polished, professional-grade audio segments.
-This guide provides a brief overview of some of these tools and features; for more detailed information on this suite’s features, please refer to Audacity’s extensive how-to wiki linked here.
+Though you’ll often use it in conjunction with other audio editing softwares—for readers here, likely Mac OS’s GarageBand—Audacity itself has a number of powerful tools and features that can easily be used to produce polished, professional-grade audio segments.
+This guide provides a brief overview of some of these tools and features; for more detailed information check out Audacity’s Tutorials and How-to pages.

 Contents